Waste is generated when we throw away resources we don’t need. We can always reduce the amount of waste we generate by consuming only what we need.

 You can help by supplying a reusable container wherever you can and avoiding plastics.

+Always shop with a list and use up any leftovers to create new meals instead of throwing food out.
 Food waste can be turned into a fantastic resource – compost – which you can use to sustain your garden.

 The fashion industry generates tons of waste and uses valuable resources to produce fibres such as cotton.
 It can take more than 20,000 litres of water to produce 1kg of cotton; equivalent to a single T-shirt and pair of jeans.